-I am also paid to write for Hancock's blog, The Stitch.
-And for a short time I wrote for the Craftsy blog and DIY Maternity.
+I am also paid to write for Megan Nielsen's Design Diary and DIY Maternity.
+For a short time I also wrote for the Craftsy blog.

 We are also members of The Church of Jesus Christ of Latter Day Saints.
 You can read how I feel about it here.
 I really do love creating and am grateful to God for that wonderful gift.